Rachel Drummond, MEd

 There are seven specific types of exams tailored to different types of engineering:

-To become eligible to take the second and final engineering licensing exam offered by NCEES, most states require candidates to provide proof of four years of post-college work experience in the engineering industry.
+In order to become eligible to take the second and final engineering licensing exam offered by NCEES, most states require candidates to provide proof of four years of post-college work experience in the engineering industry.

 There are several specialized exams for different types of engineering disciplines: